Yanrice/Jenkins-GCP-SSL-deployment/README.md

 # 🚀 Jenkins-GCP-SSL-Deployment: Your DevOps Showcase!

 Welcome to my Jenkins-GCP-SSL-Setup repository!
 Dive into this vibrant project where I’ve crafted a rock-solid Jenkins deployment on Google Cloud Platform (GCP) using Ubuntu 24.04.
-Expect a master-agent setup, SSL magic with Certbot, and automated certificate renewal—all powered by GCP credits.
+Expect a master-agent setup, SSL magic with Certbot, and automated certificate renewal all powered by GCP credits.
 This setup flexes my DevOps, cloud infrastructure, and system admin muscles, making it a standout piece for my portfolio.
 Ready to roll?
 Let’s get started!

 ## 🎉 Agent Setup (agent-setup.sh)